Pythm/ad-Lightwand/README.md

 <b>Presence trackers</b> will trigger 'presence' when new == 'home' and sets 'away' if all trackers defined in room is not 'home'.
 When presence is detected it will go to 'normal' if old state is 'away' and 'presence' is not defined in 'light_mode'

 Other modes with additional behaviour: <b>morning</b>, <b>night*</b>
 <br>morning behaves as 'normal' mode with conditions and Lux constraints.
-Useful for some extra light during workdays.
+Useful for some extra light in morning during workdays.
-<br>When 'morning' mode is triggered, mode will be set to 'normal' if not defined in room and after media player turns off
+<br>When 'morning' mode is triggered, mode will be set to 'normal' if not defined in room and after media player turns off.
 <br>In addition to 'night' mode you can configure modes beginning with 'night', for instance 'night_Kids_Bedroom'.
 All modes starting with 'night' will disable motion detection.

 When <b>custom</b> mode is triggered it will disable all automation and keep light as is for all lights.
 Useful for special days you want to do something different with the lights.
 Be aware that it does not do any mediaplayer/motion or lux detection either.
 <br>- Use 'exclude_from_custom: True' in configuration to exclude the room from custom mode.
 Can be useful for rooms you forget to adjust light like outdoor lights and kid's bedroom.
 <br><br>
 You can define an Home Assistant input_text in one of the apps/rooms to display current LightMode in Lovelace.
-It will allways update with latest mode even if mode is not present in room
+It will allways update with latest mode even if mode is not present in room.

 ### Default light behaviour
 is configured with automations for each set of light and is activated with mode <b>normal</b>.
 If you only want lux control on/off you do not need to set up any automations.
 Both Lux constraint and conditions need to be meet before lights turns on in normal mode.